-Risk is inherent in the Group's activities and is managed through a process of on-going identification, measurement, management and monitoring, subject to risk limits and other controls.
+Risk is inherent in the Group's activities.
+It is managed through a process of on-going identification, measurement, management, and monitoring, subject to internal limits and controls.
 Risk identification involves finding the origins and structures of possible risk factors in the Group's operations and undertakings.
-Risk measurement entails measuring the identified risks for management and monitoring purposes.
-Finally, risk controls and limits promote compliance with rules and procedures, as well as adherence with the Group's risk appetite.
+Risk measurement entails measuring identified risk for management and monitoring purposes.
+Finally, controls and limits promote compliance with rules and procedures, as well as adherence with the Group's risk appetite.

-The objective of the Group's risk policies and procedures is to ensure that the risks in its operations are detected, measured, monitored and effectively managed.
-Exposure to risks is managed to ensure that it will remain within limits and the risk appetite adopted by the Group will comply with regulatory requirements.
-To limit and manage fluctuations that might affect the Group's equity, liquidity and performance, the Group has adopted policies regarding the risk structure of its asset portfolio which are covered in more detail under each risk type.

-Risk policy is implemented through the risk appetite, goal setting, business strategy, internal policies and limits that comply with the regulatory framework of the financial markets.
+The objective of the Group's risk policies and procedures is to ensure that the risks in its operations are detected, measured, monitored and effectively managed, and that exposure to risk is managed to ensure that it remains within limits.
+Risk management policy is implemented through risk appetite, business strategy, and internal policies and limits that comply with the regulatory framework of the financial markets.